-- 1. With liquid in the container and pressure building coil not in use, the outer casing will be much colder than comparative containers. - 2.
-Frost, indicating the liquid level, may be visible on the outer casing of the container.

-- 3. The container may appear to be 'sweat' if the air surrounding the container is hot and humid. - 4.
-The relief valve will open continuously until the container is empty. - 5.
-The container will hold pressure for several days but will not hold liquid.
+- (1) With liquid in the container and/or pressure building coil not in use, the outer casing will be much colder than comparative container. - (2) Frost, indicating the liquid level, may be visible on the outer casing of the container. - (3) The container may appear to be 'sweat' if the air surrounding the container is hot and humid. - (4) The relief valve will open continuously until the container is empty. - (5) The container will hold pressure for several days but will not hold liquid.

 Similar symptoms can be observed if the pressure building is activated or damaged.
-Pressure building valve and / or dual pressure building/economizer regulator may be defective or need to be re-adjusted / replaced.
+Pressure building valve and / or pressure building regulator may be defective or need to be re-adjusted / replaced.
 It can be observed by an iced or very cold regulator, valve, and pipes from a damaged vacuum.

-14. Checking Normal Evaporation Rate (NER- Test)
+14. Checking Normal Evaporation Rate (NER-Test)